How Does A Film Camera Work?

-To understand how a film camera works you have to look at how this technology has developed over the last century.
-The film camera has been an essential tool to the development of our modern world.
-Although most of us consider cameras an invention of the last century, it is ironic to see that the concepts that were used in the development of this device can be dated back to ancient times.
+In order to understand how a film camera works, you have to analyze how the technology has developed over the last century.
+The film camera has been an essential tool in the development of our modern world.
+Although most of us consider the camera as a major invention of the last century, it is ironic to see that the concepts used in the development of this device can be compared to the concept used back in the ancient times.

 Check out the youtube video below to understand how a film camera works:

-In 1774 Johann Heinrich Schulze discovered that substances mixed with silver nitrate are photo reactive.
-This means they react to light.
+In 1774 Johann Heinrich Schulze discovered that substances mixed with silver nitrate are photoreactive.
+This means that they react to light.
 The modern camera was on the tip of inventor’s fingertips, but sadly, this knowledge was not capitalized on until 1826 when an inventor by the name of Joseph Nicephore Niepce developed a technique called heliography.
-This combined all of the previous camera obscura techniques and allowed the first photograph to be captured.
+This combined all of the previous camera obscura techniques, and the made possible for the first photograph to be captured.